RobWildGarlic/zambretti-integration/README.md

   - Atmospheric Pressure in hPa
   - Temperature (°C)
   - Humidity (%)
-  - Latitude & Longitude of your location
+  - Tracker for you home location

 - You can fine tune Zambretti with the following parameters:
   - Update interval (minutes).
 Don't make it too short as it will unnecesarily burden your Home Assistant without adding value.
   - Pressure history (in hours) to use for pressure analysis (1 to 12h)
   - Fog area type.
 Different areas have different likelyhood of fog.
-Adjust here to adjust the chance of fog.
+Adjust here to adjust the chance of fog in your area.

 The Zambretti integration uses the sensors above and the settings to make a forecast.
 You can change these at any time.
 Click (`CONFIGURE`) for the `Options` dialog and make your changes.
 Then `reload` the integration (three-dot menu).
 This is good way to experiment with the pressure history settings and immediately see the results.